reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

   circuitBreaker.decorateSupplier(flightsSupplier);
 ```

-Finally, let's call the decorated operation a few times to understand how the bulkhead works.
+Finally, let's call the decorated operation a few times to understand how the circuit breaker works.
 We can use `CompletableFuture` to simulate concurrent flight search requests from users:

 ```java
 for (int i=0; i<20; i++) {